-If your dog is recovering from a leg or spinal problem, then he or she will need some special care at home.
-Most of these dogs need to start with a combination of rest and slow walking.
-Physiotherapy is useful from early on during the rest period, but must of course be carefully supervised so as to adhere to safety and exercise guidelines.
+If your dog is recovering from a leg or spinal problem, they will need some special care at home.
+Most of these dogs should start with a combination of rest and slow walking.
+Physiotherapy is useful from early on during the rest period, but must be carefully supervised.

 Exercise is then increased gradually.
 Your vet or surgeon may have given you an exercise programme to follow.
 At recheck time, the level of exercise is then adjusted depending on your dog’s progress.